List of transcontinental countries

 This is a list of countries with territory that straddles more than one continent, known as transcontinental states or intercontinental states.

-Contiguous transcontinental countries are states that have one continuous or immediately-adjacent piece of territory that spans a continental boundary, most commonly the line that separates Europe and Asia.
+Contiguous transcontinental countries are states that have one continuous or immediately-adjacent piece of territory that spans a continental boundary, most commonly the line that separates Asia and Europe.
 By contrast, non-contiguous transcontinental countries are those states that have portions of territory that are separated from one another either by a body of water or by other countries (such as in the case of France).
-Most non-contiguous transcontinental countries are countries with dependent territories like Denmark with Greenland, but can be countries that have fully integrated former dependent territories in their central states like France with its overseas regions.
+Most non-contiguous transcontinental countries are countries with dependencies like United Kingdom with its overseas territories, but can be countries that have fully integrated former dependencies in their central states like France with its overseas regions.

 For the purposes of this article, a seven-continent model is assumed based on common terms of reference by English language geographers.
 Combined continents like "the Americas" and "Eurasia" are not acknowledged or referenced.
-The boundary between Europe and Asia is largely conventional (much of it over land), and several conventions remained in use well into the 20th century.
+The boundary between Asia and Europe is largely conventional (much of it over land), and several conventions remained in use well into the 20th century.
 However, the now-prevalent convention—which has been in use by some cartographers since about 1850—follows the Caucasus northern chain, the Ural River and the Ural Mountains, is used for the purposes of this list.
-This convention results in several countries such as in the case of Azerbaijan, Kazakhstan and Turkey finding themselves almost entirely in 'Asia', with a few small enclaves or districts technically in 'Europe'.
+This convention results in several countries such as in the case of Azerbaijan, Kazakhstan, and Turkey finding themselves almost entirely in 'Asia', with a few small enclaves or districts technically in 'Europe'.
 Notwithstanding these anomalies, this list of transcontinental or intercontinental states respects the convention that Europe and Asia are full continents rather than subcontinents or component landmasses of a larger Eurasian continent.

 Listed further below, separately, are countries with distant non-contiguous parts (overseas territories) on separate continents.